yuehchou/yuehchou.github.io/_pages/projects/NYMU/disorder.md

 Following, we will focus on <b>mental disorder</b>.<br>

-A <b>mental disorder</b> is usually called a <b>mental illness</b> or a <b>psychiatric disorder</b>.
+A <b>mental disorder</b> is usually called a <b>mental illness</b> or a <b>Schizophrenia</b>.
 Different with the normal disease, mental disorder is a behavioral or mental pattern that causes significant distress or impairment of personal functioning.
 Such features may be persistent, relapsing and remitting, or occur as a single episode.
 This disorder disease may be diagnosed by a mental health professional.<br>

 ## How to diagnose the mental disorders?